What are the best open-ended toys your kids will grow with?

-- Hands-On -Your preschool can actually feel the parts, and they move.
-Sometimes they have a fantastic texture.
+- Hands-On -Your preschooler can actually feel the parts, and they move!
+Sometimes they even have a fantastic texture.
 This will engage your preschooler’s senses.

 - Open-ended – There is no official start or end to the game.
-Preschoolers manipulate the object/objects in endless amounts of ways.
+Preschoolers manipulate the object(s) in endless amounts of ways.
 This encourages curiosity, creativity, and problem-solving.

 Here is the best list of open-ended forever toys for kids